Kalaiz/ANU-GPA/README.md

 ## App Overview

-_Our user-friendly app is for the ANU students who can not only calculate his/her GPA but can obtain all possible permutations so to achieve a target GPA.
+_Our user-friendly app is for the ANU students who can not only calculate his/her GPA but can obtain all possible permutations of Grades so to achieve a target GPA.
 The app's motive is_
-_to make student's life easier by calculating the GPA and can help him/her getting his/her desired GPA fulfilled.For privacy purposes, he or she can lock his/her app using password button._ <br>
+_to make student's life easier by calculating the GPA and can help him/her getting his/her desired GPA fulfilled.Furthermore,For privacy purposes, he or she can lock his/her app using password button._ <br>

 <img src="../Resources/AppGif.gif" alt="app gif" align="middle">